cran-task-views/Omics/Omics.md

 - `r pkg("Cascade")` implements a modeling tool allowing gene selection, reverse engineering, and prediction in cascade networks.
 Some such experimental data are available in the `r pkg("CascadeData")`

 -   `r pkg("cumSeg")` estimates the number and location of change points in mean-shift (piecewise constant) models, such as genomic sequences.
+-   `r pkg("desiR")` provides functions for ranking, selecting, and integrating genes, proteins and metabolite data.
 -   `r pkg("sigminer")` computes alteration signatures from genomic alteration records and `r pkg("Rediscover")` identify mutually exclusive mutations using a Poisson-Binomial model.